get-nectar/nectar-admin-v1/README.md

-# Nectar Admin Tool
+# Nectar Admin v1

-A lightweight admin tool for managing users in workspaces.
+This is the admin dashboard for the Nectar platform.
+It provides a user interface for managing the platform's resources and configurations.

+## Getting Started

+1. Clone the repository
+2. Install dependencies with `npm install`
+3. Copy `.env.example` to `.env` and configure your environment variables
+4. Run the development server with `npm run dev`

 ## Features

-- Add users to workspaces with specific roles
-- User-friendly interface with confirmation dialogs
-- Status notifications for success/failure
+- User management
+- Resource monitoring
+- Configuration settings
+- Analytics dashboard

 ## Tech Stack